scorchinbeans/Python-ircbots/README.md

 causing another war or collapse.
 This represents a territory's value to me.

+And ideally without such drama the feelings of total self sovreignty may comfortably be enjoyed and delegated to the People productively and creatively instead of representing terrorism or a preemptive destruction of the faith in that sovreignty. thus is its worth to/by/of its people's and ethnicity.

 If I die in the process of completing this scheme, then nick valenti and/or my next of kin may consentually own